lockss/lockss-rtd-manual/docs/configuring.rst

    *  Alternatively, if using an existing PostgreSQL database, the host name, port, schema, username and password for the external PostgreSQL database, as well as a prefix for database names.

-*  A username and password for the Solr database.

-   *  Alternatively, if using an existing Solr database, the host name, port, username and password for the external Solr database, as well as the core name for the LOCKSS repository.

-*  Whether you wish to use the LOCKSS Crawler Service, LOCKSS Metadata Extraction Service, LOCKSS Metadata Service, LOCKSS SOAP Compatibility Service, Pywb Web replay engine, and OpenWayback Web replay engine.
+*  Which :ref:`Stack Components` you wish to use.

 Some notes about using :program:`configure-lockss`:

 *  When run the first time, some of the questions asked by the script will have a suggested or default value, displayed in square brackets; hit :kbd:`Enter` to accept the suggested value, or type the correct value and hit :kbd:`Enter`.

 *  Any subsequent runs will use the previous values as the default value; review and hit :kbd:`Enter` to leave unchanged.
-Use :program:`configure-lockss --replay` to prompt only for info not already found in the config file.
+Use ``configure-lockss --replay`` (or ``configure-lockss -r`` for short) to prompt only for info not already found in the configuration file.

 *  Password prompts will not display the previous value but can still be left unchanged with :kbd:`Enter`.